Notes on the Geography of The Western United States: A Boy's San Francisco: 2

 Lo!
 The water runneth again (2009).

 As it also does at a second waterfall, east of the park's buffalo paddock.
-In the first 20 years of his life, the boy never saw water here, just an empty fall.
+In the first 20 years of his life, the boy never saw a drop of water here.

 North of Golden Gate Park was Playland-at-the-Beach, a Coney-Island style amusement park with roller-coaster, cotton candy, and--perhaps uniquely--the It's It ice-cream sandwich, a slab of vanilla ice cream sandwiched between oatmeal cookies and dipped in chocolate.
 On the site now are the apartments on the left.